ory/docs/docs/kratos/concepts/index.md

   that has the same email address.
 Or, the user previously signed up using the email/password process or flow, and then signs up using "Sign up with Google" and vice versa.
-Even these fairly simple use cases warrant considerable development effort to correctly implement with some degree of user friendliness;
+Even these fairly simple use cases warrant considerable development effort to implement with some degree of user friendliness;
 - To prevent security threats for example
   [account enumeration attacks](<https://wiki.owasp.org/index.php/Testing_for_User_Enumeration_and_Guessable_User_Account_(OWASP-AT-002)>);